-Eligibility is being determined for four households for the eight openings.
+One tenant has been approved to move-in to a Hawley unit.
+Eligibility is being determined on a number of other households.
 There are still 21 households on the waiting list for the one-bedroom units at Boyer.
 All open units are 2-, 3-, and 4-bedroom units.